service-portal/x-archive/documentation/widget_instances.md

 * Secondary fields - **number**, **sys_updated_on**

 Hit **Save**, and the page will refresh with your newly-configured widget.
 Click on one of the List entries, and notice that you will be taken to a Form page for that record.

+__If you click on a record from your new list and the record does not open, type `sp_intance.list` in the left navigator and find the instance of your Simple List widget.
+After you open the Widget Instance form, right click the header and select `Configure > Form Layout` from the context menu.
+Now find the 'Link to this page' field and add it to the Instance of Simple List view of the form.
+Click Save.
+Go back to the Widget Instance form and select the page that will open the records contained within you Simple List widget.__